 If you consciously go through these steps, you have a better understanding of what your business should be and if you want to pursue it before wasting your well-deserved retirement time.
 After these steps, you can set a goal and start creating financial and marketing plans to start with your business.

 These are businesses that don’t require a lot of start-up money: blogging, tutoring, coaching, errand running, planning, or organizing events.
 You can open an Etsy shop and start selling online.
 I will explore some of these business opportunities in the next chapters of this article.

-#3 Listen to podcasts
+9) Listen to Podcasts

 Listening to podcasts is the new modern way of listening to the radio.
-Its a great way to stay busy, get inspired, and be informed.
+It’s a great way to stay busy, get inspired, and be informed.
 If you have an interest or hobby, there is a good chance there is a podcast about it.

 You can watch and listen to podcasts on YouTube.
 If you have an iPhone or Ipad, you can download the free app Apple Podcasts, where you can search for podcasts on any type of topic.
 You can also go to Stitcher and Spotify to listen to podcasts.

-#4 Get inspired by watching TedTalks
+10) Get Inspired by Watching TedTalks

 TED Talks are influential videos from expert speakers on education, business, science, technology, psychology, and global issues.
 The talks are usually 18 minutes or less.
 It really inspires you and gives you new perspectives on life.